 I was having breakfast with Canon Blogger, Jason Anderson one day and we were talking about lenses when I mentioned that my favorite for photographing people was Canon’s EF 85mm f/1.8.
 Jason said that he really wanted to own the EF 85mm f/1.2 I tested for Shutterbug magazine.
 There’s about a thousand dollars differences between those two lenses, which got me to thinking about why Canon doesn’t offer an 85mm f/1.4. as Nikon does for users of their system and while both Sigma and Zeiss offer one for the EOS mount neither is what you might call inexpensive.

-Pam Simpson modeled for this headshot made in my in-home studio while I testing the EOS Digital Rebel T4i.
-Lighting was from a Flashpoint DG600 300 w/s monolight at camera right with a white Flashpoint 16-Rib 86-inch parabolic umbrella mounted and a 32-inch reflector at left, although I’m not sure how much it added.
+Pamela Simpson modeled for this headshot made in my in-home studio while I testing the EOS Digital Rebel T4i.
+Lighting was from a Flashpoint 300 w/s monolight at camera right with a white Flashpoint 16-Rib 86-inch parabolic umbrella mounted and a 32-inch reflector at left, although I’m not sure how much it added.
 Exposure was 1/100 sec at f/8 and ISO 400 for both shots.
 First I attached the Canon EF lens, then I made a few shots with the Pro-Optic 85mm f/1.4.
-This model lacks viewfinder focus confirmation but a second Nikon version offers it for a few bucks more.
+(This lens lacks viewfinder focus confirmation.)
 Can you tell which one is which?
 To help you decide, I enlarged a section of Pam’s eye.
 Now can you tell?
 (Answer at bottom of post.)